a-project-x/Prompt-Library-/Marketing and Copywriting/Customer_Hero_Framework.md

 Core Prompt

-Write a short brand story for:
+Use the Hero's Journey framework to write a short brand story for:

-Company: [Company]
+[Company]

-Audience: [Audience]

 Requirements:

-- The customer is the hero
+- Customer is the hero
-- The company or founder is the guide
+- Founder or brand is the guide
-- Focus on the emotional low point before the breakthrough
+- Focus on emotional struggle
-- Use vivid but natural language
-- Avoid corporate storytelling clichés
+- Highlight the turning point
-- Keep the story emotionally grounded and believable
+- Keep the tone raw and authentic

-Structure:

-1. The Struggle
-2. The Lowest Point
-3. The Guide
-4. The Breakthrough
-5. The Transformation

-Tone:

-Raw, authentic, human